 The same goes for personal trainers.
 “Not all fitness trainers are created equal.
 There are trainers that have specialized education, experience, and skills that can mean the difference between success and failure,” notes Chittenden.
 “Just as you would research a doctor to perform a surgery, the same is true when searching for a health and fitness professional.”
 Chittenden notes that the most prestigious organizations certifying health and fitness professionals are the American College of Sports medicine (ACSM), the National Strength and Conditioning Association (NSCA), and the National Academy of Sports Medicine (NASM).

-“As you are finishing up your workout, do not forget to stretch,” warns Chittenden who adds that flexibility is just as important as the workout itself.
+“As you are finishing up your workout, do not forget to stretch,” warns Chittenden, who adds that flexibility is just as important as the workout itself when it comes to a comprehensive fitness regimen.
 “When working out, the muscles that are being trained are under tension and stress,” he says.
 “You must relieve that tension by stretching the muscle when the workout is complete.
 This will keep your joints and muscles moving efficiently and reduce the chances of becoming injured.”